 Thanks in part to television programmes like Blue Planet, there’s an unprecedented public interest in our seas and in marine conservation.
-So much of our natural, industrial, cultural and maritime heritage lies out-of-sight beneath the waves and through SeaScapes we’re looking forward to giving it more attention.
+Our oceans play a critical role in producing over half of the oxygen we breathe, in regulating our climate and are home to a biodiverse abundance of life.

 The project will stimulate communities to have a real and positive impact on our natural world and will make sure that it can still be enjoyed by future generations.
-We know that encouraging people to get outside will boost their wellbeing, and the beautiful coastline that Seascapes will showcase is the perfect backdrop for it.
+We know that encouraging people to get outside will boost their wellbeing, and the beautiful coastline that SeaScapes will showcase is the perfect backdrop for it.